Perfect Blue: Plot

 A string of murders is committed, all against people who have been involved in Mima's acting career in some respect.
 Mima finds evidence in her closet suggesting her to be the prime suspect.
 Her increasing mental instability makes her doubt her own memories and innocence, as she vaguely recalls brutally murdering photographer Murano after he implored her to allow him to take naked photos of her.
 Mima manages to finish shooting Double Bind, the final scene of which reveals that her character killed and assumed the identity of her sister due to trauma-induced dissociative identity disorder.
 After the filming staff have left the studio, Me-Mania, acting on e-mailed instructions from "the real Mima" to "eliminate the impostor," corners Mima and attempts to rape and kill her, but Mima bludgeons him with a hammer and escapes.
+Rumi finds Mima beaten and disheveled, prompting her to take Mima to her home.
 Later, Me-Mania is murdered by "the real Mima" for failing to kill Mima.

-Rumi finds Mima backstage and takes her to her home.
-Mima discovers that Rumi's bedroom is a replica of her own and realizes that Rumi is the one behind "Mima's Room," the serial murders, and the doppelgänger that manipulated Me-Mania: Displeased by Mima's retirement from the idol industry, Rumi developed an alternate personality of the "real Mima," now seeking to destroy and replace her in order to redeem her image.
-Rumi pursues Mima through the city, culminating in Mima accidentally incapacitating Rumi with a mirror shard during a struggle.
-Rumi stumbles into the street and the path of an oncoming truck; hallucinating the headlights as stage lights, she smiles and poses instead of moving out of the way, but Mima manages to save her from being run over at the last moment.
+Mima awakens, believing Rumi has taken her back to her apartment.
+She notices the fish are alive and well.
+Mima discovers that Rumi's bedroom is a replica of her own and realizes that Rumi is the one behind "Mima's Room," the serial murders, and the doppelgänger who manipulated Me-Mania: Displeased by Mima's retirement from the idol industry, Rumi's underlying schizophrenia developed an alternate personality of the "real Mima," now seeking to destroy and replace her in order to redeem her image.
+As Rumi pursues Mima through the city, Mima pulls Rumi's wig off resulting in Rumi unintentionally impaling herself on a glass shard during the struggle.
+Rumi stumbles into the street and the path of an oncoming truck; hallucinating the headlights as stage lights, she smiles and poses instead of moving out of the way, but Mima tackles her, allowing Rumi to be apprehended.

-Sometime later, Mima, now a well-known actress, visits Rumi in a mental institution.
+Sometime later, Mima, now established as an actress, visits Rumi in a mental institution.
 Rumi's doctor says Rumi still believes she is a pop idol most of the time.
 Mima says she has learned a lot from her experiences with Rumi.
 As Mima leaves the hospital, she overhears two nurses, who recognize her but conclude that she must be a look-alike, as the real Mima Kirigoe would have no reason to visit a mental institution.
 As Mima enters her car, she smiles at herself in the rear-view mirror before declaring, "No, I'm the real thing."